mca91/RWSIM/README.md

 [3,] numeric,10
 ```

-You may use `list` subsetting to extract entries:
+You may use `list` subsetting to extract entries.
+Let's get coefficients on lags of the regressand:

 ```r
 DF[[3]]